 The aim of the Mission group is to support, sustain, and promote long-term SPC Mission projects, providing opportunities for our families and friends to serve in communities of need.
-Currently our church supports two major sustained mission programs that are focal points for our service outreach efforts, led by amazing, talented, and inspirational people.
-They are described below, and each has its own link for more information here: Bridge the Gap College Prep in nearby Marin City, and Leon Mission Partners in Mexico, Children’s AIDS Art Programme, and Tangible Hope Foundation.
+Currently our church supports four major mission programs that are focal points for our service outreach efforts, led by amazing, talented, and inspirational people.
+They are described below, and each has its own link for more information here: Bridge the Gap College Prep in nearby Marin City, Leon Mission Partners in Mexico, Children’s AIDS Art Programme, and Tangible Hope Foundation.